 Choose spots that are close to the context of use.
 Participants should not be approached in a way that may affect their capability to respond without prejudice.

 Consider the environment

-Modify tactics based on circumstances at hand, making the process more iterative.
+Modify tactics based on the circumstances at hand, making the process more iterative.

 Guerilla research is ideal when design teams need instantaneous input from users to implement the data correctly.